shiroyasha/blog-source/source/posts/2016-12-18-sleek-and-pretty-tmux.html.md

 first.

 `tmux` is great, but my first encounter with it wasn't the happiest.
-The keyboard shortcuts were simply horrible.
+The keyboard shortcuts were simply horrible for my taste.
 I was forced to hit `Ctrl + b + c` just to create a new window.
-My fragile fingers were not good enough for this, so I simply gave up and stopped using `tmux`.
+My fragile fingers are not good enough for this, so I simply gave up and stopped using it.

 However, I really liked the speed and versatilities that it offered in my environment.
-I know that it was a good tool I simply need to sharpen it a bit.
+I knew that it was a good tool I simply needed to sharpen it a bit.

 ## Simplifying the keyboard shortcuts